MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-982-Section-8-TenantBased-Assistance-Housing-Choice-Voucher-Program/subpart-E-Admission-TenantBased-Program/section-982.204.md

 ##### § 982.204 Waiting list: Administration of waiting list. #####

 (a) *Admission from waiting list.* Except for special admissions, participants must be selected from the PHA waiting list.
-The PHA must select participants from the waiting list in accordance with admission policies in the PHA administrative plan.
+The PHA must select participants from the waiting list in accordance with admission policies in the PHA Administrative Plan.

 (b) *Organization of waiting list.* The PHA must maintain information that permits the PHA to select participants from the waiting list in accordance with the PHA admission policies.
 The waiting list must contain the following information for each applicant listed: